-Bitcoin is a decentralized digital cryptocurrency, that requires transactions to be verified via advanced cryptographic techniques, and there are no restrictions as to who can mine this currency.
+Bitcoin is a decentralized digital cryptocurrency that requires transactions to be verified via advanced cryptographic techniques, and there are no restrictions as to who can mine this currency.
 However, miners are limited due to the very advanced computational needs required for this purpose, per contra, exchanges have gained very wide popularity.
-Exchanges in general mine in bulk, and rely on the transaction and other operational fee that they charge Bitcoin traders, and so they are able to survive and make some profits too.
+Exchanges in general mine in bulk, and rely on the transaction and other operational fees that they charge Bitcoin traders, so they are able to survive and make some profits too.
 However, a natural consequence of this practice is that the rates of Bitcoin vary invariably over multiple exchanges.
 But why are some exchanges cheaper for Bitcoin than others in reality?

 Why Are Some Exchanges Cheaper For Bitcoin than Others

 2. No Uniform Subscribers: The prices of Bitcoin at a given time, depends upon the number of buyers and sellers on an exchange, as that regulates the demand and supply.
-So this is another reason that is accountable for why are some exchanges cheaper for Bitcoin than others, as they have more supply than demand.
+So this is another reason that is accountable for why some exchanges are cheaper for Bitcoin than others, as they have more supply than demand.

 3. Response to a Market News: We all know that the prices of Bitcoin vary as per market news very rapidly.
 But how much it must vary, and must it show a positive or a negative trend, depends upon how one interprets the news.
 Different exchanges have different teams of financial experts and economists, who, even though they get the same news, create different pricing models for Bitcoin in response.
 This leads to nothing but some exchanges being cheaper for Bitcoin than others.

-4. Geographic Limitations: Although Bitcoin trading happens worldwide, however, where an exchange is located, under what law it falls, is also a determining factor in the price for Bitcoin at that exchange.
+4. Geographic Limitations: Although Bitcoin trading happens worldwide, where an exchange is located, under what law it falls, is also a determining factor in the price for Bitcoin at that exchange.
 So this also changes as we move across different countries.